hbuivu/Inception/README.md

 3. caching static content - if static content is constantly being requested, the reverse proxy can send cached information locally rather than asking backend servers
 4. handles ssl encryption - this way, servers only have to handle ssl handshake from a small number of reverse proxies rather than from all clients

+**Terms**
+* URI - Uniform Resource Identifier.
+A string of characters that provides a unique address used to identify a resource such as a web page, file, or service.
+URIs can be further classified into URL and URN
+* URL - Uniform Resource Locator.
+Specifies the network location (domain name/IP address of server and path to resource on server) of a resource and the protocol (http, https, ftp) used to access it.
+* URN - Uniform Resource Name. provides a unique name for a resource but does not specify how to locate it.
+They are persistnet and location-independent .
+For example, `urn:isbn:0451450523`, which identifies a book by its ISBN number is a URN

 ### NGINX config files
 * ends with `.conf` extension
 * found inside the `/etc/nginx/` directory